swiftxml/Roadmap/README.md

 Improvements should be implemented, provided the necessary resources are available.

-- Optimizations for the parser (perhaps by foregoing precise localization of incorrect UTF-8 encoding).
+- Optimizations for the parser (perhaps by foregoing precise localization of incorrect UTF-8 encoding, but consider the possibly coming streaming interface for the parser).

 ## Additions